kabisa/serverless_backup_check/README.md

 export BUCKET_NAME=XXX
 ```

+BUCKET_NAME must be the name of the bucket that contains the backups.

 After this is done, you can deploy with the following command: `make deploy`.

 Backup size change limitations are based on the calculations in